-We are located right outside of Mweena, a small village (Fishery Landing Site) on Bugala Island in the Kalangala District, a beautiful chain of islands – known colloquially as the Ssese Islands – within Lake Victoria in Uganda.
+We are located right outside of Mweena, a small village (Fishery Landing Site) outside of Kalangala on Bugala Island within the Kalangala District, a beautiful chain of islands – known as the Ssese Islands – within Lake Victoria in Uganda.

 No easy access to public health facilities, no easy access to police, no easy access to post.

-It can be a very unsafe and unclean world to call home.
+It can be a very unsafe and unclean world one calls home.

 Education, a salvage to many nations, but here, many struggle to get access to solid teaching as well.
 Almost a quarter of the population is illiterate.
 84% drop out before completing secondary school.